BUSINESS (BU) (MBA) (HCM) (STM)

 Corporate financial management is taught through case analysis of current financial problems in business.
-Management of cash, receivables inventories, long and short term investment, alternatives and capital sources, capital budgeting, return on investment, risk-taking, and taxation are covered.
-Formulating, implementing, and communicating financial strategy are stressed.
-Prerequisite MBA 611.
+Management of cash, receivables inventories, long and short-term investments, alternatives and capital sources, capital budgeting, return on investment, risk-taking, and taxation are covered.
+Formulating, implementing, and communicating financial strategies are stressed.

 MBA 754 INVESTMENT MANAGEMENT (3)

 Provides a comprehensive overview of investment management and analytic tools for evaluating investment opportunities.
 Topics include analysis and valuation of equity securities, fixed income securities and financial derivatives, measurement of risk and return, construction of optimal asset portfolios, and criteria for evaluation of investment performance.

 Provides a framework for making corporate financial decisions in an international context.
 Topics include managing foreign currency exposure, global financing, multinational capital budgeting decisions, hedging instruments, international sources and cost of capital, trade financing, and international portfolio investment.

 Prerequisite: MBA 611